 Issue Proposed Time-Table Lead Result Update the Parks website.
-Continuous Parks Development Officer Update the notice board as necessary.
+Continuous Parks Development Officer The improved parks website is due to be launched in March 2012 Update the notice board as necessary.
 Continuous Quadron Information about the park to be placed in the new park notice boards.
 Continuous Quadron